 Due to health reform, most health plans must include a standard set of benefits.
 These are called "essential health benefits (www.healthcare.gov)" and include services, such as maternity and newborn care, preventive services, and prescription drug coverage.

 Find out how the plan works

 - Do you have a copay, and if so, how much is it?

 - How much is the deductible?

-- How often will you have to pay the copayments or deductibles (per year, per occurrence)?
+- How often will you have to pay the copays or deductible?

 - Are there limits on the number of times you can receive a service (lifetime maximums, daily, or annual benefit caps)?

-- Are your prescriptions on the list of covered drugs (this is generally called the "formulary" list)?
+- Are your prescriptions on the list of covered drugs (also called the "formulary")?

 Ask if there are special requirements to get your care covered